Hedge (finance)

 A hedge is an investment position intended to offset potential losses or gains that may be incurred by a companion investment.
 A hedge can be constructed from many types of financial instruments, including stocks, exchange-traded funds, insurance, forward contracts, swaps, options, gambles, many types of over-the-counter and derivative products, and futures contracts.

 Public futures markets were established in the 19th century to allow transparent, standardized, and efficient hedging of agricultural commodity prices; they have since expanded to include futures contracts for hedging the values of energy, precious metals, foreign currency, and interest rate fluctuations.

 Etymology

 Hedging is the practice of taking a position in one market to offset and balance against the risk adopted by assuming a position in a contrary or opposing market or investment.
 The word hedge is from Old English hecg, originally any fence, living or artificial.
 The first known use of the word as a verb meaning 'dodge, evade' dates from the 1590s; that of 'insure oneself against loss,' as in a bet, is from the 1670s.

+Hedge-investment duality

+Optimal hedging and optimal investments are intimately connected.
+It can be shown that one person's optimal investment is another's optimal hedge (and vice versa).
+This follows from a geometric structure formed by probabilistic representations of market views and risk scenarios.
+In practice, the hedge-investment duality is related to the widely used notion of risk recycling.